 Nevertheless, if you write awesome content, your content will be duplicated.
 And that copy won’t always include a link to your website.
 All the more reason to do a duplicate content check on a regular basis.

 CopyScape duplicate content checker

 There are a lot of tools to find duplicate content.
-One of the best known duplicate content checkers probably is CopyScape.com.
-This tool works pretty easy: insert a link in the box on the homepage, and CopyScape will return a number of results, presented a bit like Google’s search result pages.
+One of the best known duplicate content checkers is probably CopyScape.com.
+This tool works pretty easily: insert a link in the box on the homepage, and CopyScape will return a number of results, presented a bit like Google’s search result pages.

 Siteliner internal duplicate content check

-Siteliner is CopyScapes brother that searches for internal duplicate content.
-This duplicate content checker will find duplicate content on your own site.
-A very common example of this is when a WordPress blog doesn’t use excerpts but shows the entire blog post on the blog’s homepage.
-That simply means that the blog post is available on at least two pages: the homepage and the post itself.
-And probably on the category and tag overview pages next to that.
+Internal duplicate content, how does that happen, you ask?
+Well, a very common example of this is when a WordPress blog doesn’t use excerpts but shows the entire blog post on the blog’s homepage.
+That means that the blog post is available on at least two pages: the homepage and the post itself.
+And it’s probably on the category and tag overview pages as well.
 That’s four versions of the same article on your own website already.

 Manual duplicate content check

 CopyScape and Siteliner are nice, easy-to-use duplicate content checkers.
-However, if you want to see what’s duplicate according to Google, you could also use Google itself.
+However, if you want to see what’s duplicate according to Google, you could also just use Google itself.

 If you have a certain page that you’d like to check, simply go to that page.
 Copy a text snippet, preferably from a section that you think might be attractive for others to copy.
 Let’s take a passage from our common SEO mistakes article: “If your page title is too long (currently 400 to 600 pixels), it will get cut off in Google.
 You don’t want potential visitors to be unable to read the full title in the SERPs.”
 (Note that Google only takes the first 32 words into account).
-Insert the exact snippet in Google using double quotation marks like this:
+Insert the exact snippet in Google between double quotation marks like this:

 Check your own duplicate content

 Use a duplicate content checker like CopyScape to find what has been copied from your site, and use Google to see where else on the internet this content ended up.
 These are simple tools that serve a higher goal: to prevent duplicate content.
 If you want to read more on duplicate content, start with our Duplicate content: causes and solutions article.
-Or visit our duplicate content tag page.

 Read more: rel=canonical: the ultimate guide »